The Asylum & Other Tales: Reception

+In Issue 26 of Abyss, Dave Nalle thought that because the stories were independent of each other, "the quality is not as even as in Shadows of Yog-Sothoth, but this is both bad and good, as some of the scenarios are superior, although some are disappointing."
+Nalle concluded by finding that this publication was "a bit disappointing, as it was a little too crowded with strange things, partaking of the 'let's search for weird things and read odd books' mentality.
+Overall I'd say this is a good buy."

 In the November 1983 edition of White Dwarf (Issue #47), Jon Sutherland admired the supplement, giving it an excellent overall rating of 9 out of 10, while saying "Asylum is a neat collection providing short interesting adventures.
 I have always thought that scenarios go on too long and the vitality of the story and the players tail off....
 Quality-wise it compares very favourably with Shadows [of Yog-Sothoth]."

-William A. Barton reviewed The Asylum & Other Tales for Fantasy Gamer magazine and stated that "In spite of [...] minor flaws, The Asylym & Other Tales is a worthy addition to the Cthulhu Mythos and should be snatched up hand and tentacle by all CoC Keepers."
+William A. Barton reviewed The Asylum & Other Tales for Fantasy Gamer and stated that "In spite of [...] minor flaws, The Asylym & Other Tales is a worthy addition to the Cthulhu Mythos and should be snatched up hand and tentacle by all CoC Keepers."

-Anders Swenson reviewed The Asylum for Different Worlds magazine and stated that "Overall, this is a fine collection of Lovecraftian adventures well worth the attention of enthusiastic keepers and completist fans of H.P.
+Anders Swenson reviewed The Asylum for Different Worlds and stated that "Overall, this is a fine collection of Lovecraftian adventures well worth the attention of enthusiastic keepers and completist fans of H.P.
 Lovecraft."